Course

-Structured Query Language (SQL) is essential for data professionals to retrieve insights from databases.
-A database consists of multiple tables, and there are different flavors of SQL ranging from PostgreSQL to Snowflake that you can use.
+SQL is essential for data scientists and data engineers to retrieve insights from databases.
+A database consists of multiple tables, and there are different flavors of SQL ranging from PostgreSQL to Snowflake.

 Data Definition Language (DDL) commands in SQL are used to define and manage the structure of database objects.
 In this article I will explain DDL commands in SQL with examples using a Movies Database.
 Let’s get started!